 Your audiogram will yield a set of numbers, similar to an eyeglass prescription, the entirety of which can be identified by a single moniker to identify your hearing loss: mild, moderate, severe, or profound.

 This, my friends, is how you determine– which hearing aid is right for me?
 An audiogram, like the one shown here, indicates the level of hearing loss.
 Most hearing aids advertise a certain corresponding capability.

-For instance, the Audicus Uno covers mild to moderate hearing loss– if you have 50dB of hearing loss, go for it!
-If you have 80dB loss, though, you’ll need to keep searching for something stronger, like our Canto RIC device, which can actually cover mild, moderate, severe, and profound hearing losses (it boasts the widest range of coverage within the products we feature).
+For instance, the Clara covers mild to moderate hearing loss– if you have 50dB of hearing loss, go for it!
+If you have 80dB loss, though, you’ll need to keep searching for something stronger, like our Wave RIC device, which can actually cover mild, moderate, severe, and profound hearing losses (it boasts the widest range of coverage within the products we feature).

 Once you narrow it down to the hearing aid(s) best fit for your medical needs, you can consider other factors like whether the hearing aids are sweat-proof, what types of batteries they use, or stylistic factors like color!
 Don’t forget to check out Audicus’ great product line here, and ask any follow-up questions you may have to our stellar customer support team.
 You can always access our FAQs, too.